 Church of the Risen Christ, Penang, Malaysia

 The Franciscan Friars have been serving in parish ministries in the Penang Diocese since 2018.
 Once the Custody accepted Bishop Sebastian Francis’ invitation to serve in the Penang Diocese, two friars were sent to serve in the Church of Risen Christ, Ayer Itam.
-The friars also serve as chaplains for the Little Sisters of the Poor – Home for the Aged and in pastoral ministry at Mount Miriam Cancer Hospital.
+The friars also serve in the Little Sisters of the Poor – Home for the Aged and in pastoral ministry at Mount Miriam Cancer Hospital.

 The Custody also has a pre-novitiate formation community in Penang so that candidates can study in the College General, the Catholic seminary in the state.